Urban rail transit in Africa: Nigeria

-see: Lagos Rail Mass Transit

 Abuja

 Nigeria's national capital, Abuja, is one of the fastest growing cities in Africa and the world.
 According to the United Nations, Abuja grew by 139.7% between 2000 and 2010, making it the fastest growing city in the world.

 As of 2015, the city is experiencing an annual growth of at least 35%, retaining its position as the fastest-growing city on the African continent and one of the fastest-growing in the world.
 As of 2016, the metropolitan area of Abuja is estimated at six million persons, placing it behind only Lagos as the most populous metro area in Nigeria.
 Abuja Rail Mass Transit commonly known as Abuja Light Rail is a regional rail transport system in the Federal Capital Territory of Nigeria.
 It is the first rapid transit system in the country and in West Africa and the second such system in sub-saharan Africa (after Addis Ababa Light Rail).
 The first phase of the project connects the city center to Nnamdi Azikiwe International Airport, stopping at the Abuja-Kaduna Railway station in Idu.
 The Abuja Metro Line was launched on 12 July 2018 and opened for passengers the following week.